 What do we know about D6?
 The above image from Lincoln’s Aviator site shows us:

-- Double A-Arm front suspension (looks to be all aluminum arms and upright)
+- Short/Long Arm front suspension (looks to be all aluminum arms and upright)

 - Air bladder front and rear suspension – an option for Lincoln (option over standard coil springs).